nathanmarz/storm/docs/Tutorial.md

 The `prepare` method provides the bolt with an `OutputCollector` that is used for emitting tuples from this bolt.
 Tuples can be emitted at anytime from the bolt -- in the `prepare`, `execute`, or `cleanup` methods, or even asynchronously in another thread.
 This `prepare` implementation simply saves the `OutputCollector` as an instance variable to be used later on in the `execute` method.

 The `execute` method receives a tuple from one of the bolt's inputs.
 The `ExclamationBolt` grabs the first field from the tuple and emits a new tuple with the string "!!!" appended to it.
-If you implement a bolt that subscribes to multiple input sources, you can find out which component the [Tuple](javadocs/backtype/storm/tuple/Tuple.html) came from by using the `Tuple#getSourceComponent` method.
+If you implement a bolt that subscribes to multiple input sources, you can find out which component the [Tuple](/javadoc/apidocs/backtype/storm/tuple/Tuple.html) came from by using the `Tuple#getSourceComponent` method.

-There's a few other things going in in the `execute` method, namely that the input tuple is passed as the first argument to `emit` and the input tuple is acked on the final line.
+There's a few other things going on in the `execute` method, namely that the input tuple is passed as the first argument to `emit` and the input tuple is acked on the final line.
 These are part of Storm's reliability API for guaranteeing no data loss and will be explained later in this tutorial.

 The `cleanup` method is called when a Bolt is being shutdown and should cleanup any resources that were opened.
 There's no guarantee that this method will be called on the cluster: for example, if the machine the task is running on blows up, there's no way to invoke the method.
 The `cleanup` method is intended for when you run topologies in [local mode](Local-mode.html) (where a Storm cluster is simulated in process), and you want to be able to run and kill many topologies without suffering any resource leaks.